A new notion of dimension for dynamical systems and shift embeddability: Dimension for actions of amenable groups

 \begin{proposition} Let $\Gamma$ be a finite or countable amenable group, let $(F_n)_{n=1}^\infty$ be a F\o lner sequence in $\Gamma$ and let $(X,T)$ be a $\Gamma$-dynamical system.
 Then for any upper semicontinuous function $f:X \to [0,+\infty)$ the following holds:

 and

-\end{proposition} The quantity that appears in both sides of \Cref{eq:erg_max_avg_lim} and \Cref{eq:erg_max_avg_inf} is often called the \emph{maximal ergodic average of the function $f$}.
+\end{proposition} In the literature, the quantity that appears in both sides of \Cref{eq:erg_max_avg_lim} and \Cref{eq:erg_max_avg_inf} is sometimes called the \emph{maximal ergodic average of the function $f$}.
 The study of problems related to the maximal ergodic averages relates to a field in dynamics known as ``ergodic optimization'', see \cite{MR4000508}.
 We include a proof for the reader's convenience.

 \begin{proof} For a finite set $F\Subset \Gamma$ and $f:X \to [0,+\infty)$ denote

 The existence of the limit on the right-hand-side of \Cref{eq:erg_max_avg_lim} is a consequence of the Ornstien-Weiss subadditivity lemma and subadditivity and $\Gamma$-invariance of the function $F \mapsto M(F,f)$.
 See \cite[Theorem 6.1]{MR1749670} for a precise statement and discussion.